FAQ (Frequently Asked Questions)

 Can clinicians in every state get CEUs for the workshops?

-The Ferentz Institute is able to provide CEU’s for clinicians in Maryland, Washington DC, Virginia, West Virginia, Georgia and Indiana.
+The Ferentz Institute is able to provide CEU’s for clinicians in Maryland, Washington DC, Virginia, West Virginia, Georgia, Indiana, Massachusetts and Texas.
 Clinicians in any other state would need to confirm that their State Board had reciprocal relationships with the Board of Social Work Examiners, the Board of Professional and Licensed Counselors, or the Board of Psychologists in one of those four states in order to get CEU’s.

 Do all of the Ethics Classes meet the requirements for Ethics CEUs?